Compare Mortgage Refinance Rates Today

 • Have your lender cover the closing costs and, in return, increase your interest rate

-A no-cost refi doesn’t mean you aren’t paying those closing costs — essentially, you’re just choosing to finance them.
-The lender is offsetting the costs by charging you a higher interest rate or adding the costs to your loan amount.
-As a result, your monthly payments — and total interest paid — will be higher for the life of the loan than if you paid the costs with cash.
-If you choose the option that increases your loan amount, you’re also using up home equity, which means you’ll make less when you sell your home in the future.
+A no-cost refinance doesn’t mean you aren’t paying those closing costs — you’re just choosing to finance them instead.
+As a result, your monthly payments and total interest paid will be higher for the life of the loan than if you had paid those costs with cash.

-Mortgage refinance closing costs can range from 2% to 6% of your loan amount — this adds up, especially if you have a larger loan.
-For example, if you’re refinancing $300,000 and closing costs equal 2% of your loan amount, you’ll pay $6,000 in closing costs.
+That can be a big relief for homeowners who are short on cash, especially if you have a larger loan.
+For example, if you’re refinancing $300,000 and have closing costs equal 2% of your loan amount, you’ll pay $6,000 in closing costs.

 Standard refi closing costs include: